-- At the end of your meeting, take one card out of the box and talk about it. - When you have finished talking about it and making plans, return it to the box. - Next time, look at the next card.
+- At the end of your meeting, take one card out of the box and talk about it. - When you have finished talking about it and making plans, place it at the back of the box.

-Approach 3:

-At a special person-centred planning meeting.
+Approach 3: At a special person-centred planning meeting.

-- This is like approach 1, but done with a group. - Share out a group of cards around the team, such as the blue cards A1 A9. - Take turns to place them in the columns and talk about them as a group. - Take action!
+- This is like exercise #1, but done with a group. - Share out a group of cards around the team, such as the blue cards AI A9. - Take turns to place them in the columns and talk about them as a group. - Take action!